-If an agent's reserve price cannot be met, then the agent will receive an offer for a reduced quantity q' that allows the reserve price constraint to be met, and quantityOffered = q'.
+If an agent's reserve price for a particular RFQ r cannot be met, then the supplier will compute a reduced quantity $q'r$ that allows the reserve price constraint to be met, and quantityOfferedr = $q'r$ (see Section 4.7 for details).
 If the reserve price for an RFQ can be met, but the quantity cannot be met because of the supplier's capacity limitation, then the agent may receive two offers, a partial offer (see Section 4.7.2) and an earliest-complete offer (see Section 4.7.3), and the agent may order either but not both of them.
-However, for the purpose of computing reputation, the quantityOffered will be the greatest of the following three quantities:
+However, for the purpose of computing the reputation impact of a particular RFQ r, quantityOfferedr will be the greatest of the following three quantities:

 - 1. The quantity in the partial offer, - 2.
 The quantity actually ordered, in case the agent accepts the earliest-complete offer, or - 3.
-20% of the quantity specified in the RFQ.
+20% of the possibly reduced quantity $q'r$ .

 Since agents should not be punished for requesting the same components from two suppliers and purchasing from only one, we define a factor apr to represent the "acceptable purchase ratio".
+There are two different values for this parameter.
+The value $apr_1$ is used by suppliers of singlesourced components (CPUs), and the value $apr_2$ is used by suppliers of components that have multiple suppliers (all components other than CPUs).
+See Table 7 for tournament values.

-The value of apr is 0.45 for suppliers that have direct competition, and 0.9 for those (Pintel, IMD) who do not (but see Table 7 for tournament values).
-The reputation for an agent a is then calculated as
+The reputation $rep_a$ for an agent a is then calculated as

-$$reputation_a = \frac{\min(apr, orderRatio_a)}{apr}$$ (9)
+$$rep_a = \frac{\min(apr, \zeta_a)}{apr} \tag{9}$$

 This mechanism is used to discourage agents from repeatedly requesting large quantities of a particular component, while having no intention to purchase.
 The objective of such a strategy could be, for example, to block other genuinely interested agents from procuring supplies, or to raise the prices of supplies for other agents.
-An agent that employs such a blocking strategy repeatedly would have a low reputation, and hence each offer made against its RFQs is assumed to produce a lower contribution to the supplier's profit than indicated by the offer price.
+An agent that employs such a blocking strategy repeatedly would have a low $rep_a$ , and hence each offer made against its RFQs is assumed to produce a lower contribution to the supplier's profit than indicated by the offer price.

-Suppliers have a somewhat forgiving nature, and so at the beginning of the game, agents start out with an initial reputation endowment, having a nominal value of quantityPurchased = quantityOffered = 2000 (but see Table 7 for tournament values).
-Also, in order to allow agents to recover from a bad reputation, agents a given an increment of 100 units each day to both quantityPurchased and quantityOffered.
-This will allow an agent to recover from turning down a 10,000 unit offer in about 100 days.
+Suppliers have a somewhat forgiving nature, and so at the beginning of the game, agents start out with an initial reputation endowment, having a nominal value of $quantityPurchased_0 = quantityOffered_0 = 2000$ (but see Table 7 for tournament values).
+Also, in order to allow agents to recover from a bad reputation, each agent a given an increment of 100 units each day to both $quantityPurchased_a$ and $quantityOffered_a$ .
+This will allow an agent to recover from turning down a 10,000 unit offer in about 100 days or less.